mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 ## 13- Pagination

 So, earlier we learned about the *limit* method.
 A method that goes hand in hand with *limit* method is the *skip* method.
 And we use this to impliment *pagination*.
 Let me show you how this works.
 So, let's define a constant, called *pageNumber*, this can be *1, 2, 3* whatever.
 So, let'set this to two.
 We have another constant called *pageSize* set to *10*.
-So I've hardcoded this
+So I've hardcoded these numbers here as purely for simplicity, but in a real world application, we pass these values as query strings parameters to our *RESTful API's*.
+So, you might have an *API* to get the list of courses, this endpoint